 Around the holidays we get the opportunity to see family and friends we have not seen in a while.
 After the initial excitement wears off, the kids are often looking for something to do.
 If it is cold, outdoor activities are limited.
 That is when we can pull out some yoga!
-The beauty of yoga is that it does not require a lot of space to do, it can be quiet (which I love) and promotes cooperation (which I also love).
+The beauty of yoga is that it does not require a lot of space to do, it can be quiet (which I love), promotes cooperation and family connection (which I also love).

 Partner and group poses are especially fun to do.
 We like to share yoga poses with our friends that might not do yoga on their own.
 My daughter may do a pose with her cousin, or we may pull all the cousins into a room to do a few poses together.
 Since many people associate balance poses with yoga, it is great to start with Tree pose.
 After everyone tries to balance on one foot, we then come together in a circle, press the palms of our hands against our neighbor’s and help each other balance on the opposite foot.
 This is a great subtle lesson to support each other while improving physical balance.